Mohammad-Asif-Web/Apps-landing-page/README.md

 ## About us
-We are the PHP with Laravel Batch-2 group from the basis seip.
+We are the students of  PHP with Laravel Batch-2 group from the BASIS SEIP PROJECT.

 This is a specification for recognizing contributors to our group presentation projects in a way that rewards each and every contribution, not just code.so we believe everyone should be praised for their contributions (code or not).

 ## Contributors